griffithlab/rnaseq_tutorial_wiki/PostAlignment-Visualization.md

  http://samtools.sourceforge.net/pileup.shtml
  http://samtools.sourceforge.net/mpileup.shtml

-Now, use bam-readcount to count reference and variant bases at a specific position First, create a bed file with some positions of interest (We will create a file called snvs.bed using the echo command) It will contains a single line specify a variant position on chr22 and position 18905977.  i.e.:
+Now, use bam-readcount to count reference and variant bases at a specific position.
+First, create a bed file with some positions of interest (We will create a file called snvs.bed using the echo command).

+It will contains a single line specify a variant position on chr22 and position 18905977.  i.e.:
 22	38879688	38879688